lowkruc/wallet-crypto-apps/README.md

 - `API_PORT`, `ADMIN_WEB_PORT`: what the raw services listen on (3000/4173 locally).
 - `API_SERVER_NAME`, `ADMIN_SERVER_NAME`, `NGINX_PORT`: only required in `.env.production` for the nginx reverse proxy that runs in deployment.
 - `POSTGRES_DB`, `POSTGRES_USER`, `POSTGRES_PASSWORD`, `POSTGRES_HOST`, `POSTGRES_PORT`, `DATABASE_URL`: connection settings consumed by Prisma/PostgreSQL. `.env.local` targets the local Docker container (`localhost:5432`), `.env.production` points at the `postgres` service defined in `docker-compose.deploy.yml`.
+- `JWT_SECRET`, `JWT_EXPIRES_IN`: signing secret + TTL for the Nest auth module.
+Defaults are development-friendly but must be overridden in production.

 Anything sensitive—SSH host/user/key, registry, etc.—should stay in GitHub secrets/variables or your shell, not in these files.